Chloe Wiatrowski joined the firm in 2012 in New York and is currently based in Dubai.

 Chloe is an active member of the Young ICCA (International Council for Commercial Arbitration).

-Defending a State-owned entity against a main contractor in an ICC arbitration related to the expansion of gas-fired co-generation plants in the Middle East (ICC, Paris seat).
+Defending a State-owned entity against a main contractor in an arbitration related to the expansion of gas-fired co-generation plants in the Middle East (ICC, Paris seat).

-Defending a State-owned entity against a main contractor in an ICC arbitration related to infrastructure works for the development of a new city in the Middle East (ICC, London Seat).
+Defending a State-owned entity against a main contractor in an arbitration related to infrastructure works for the development of a new city in the Middle East (ICC, London Seat).

-Defending a sovereign State in a number of ICC and ad hoc arbitrations against a main contractors and consultants in relation to the development of an international airport in the Middle East.
+Defending a sovereign State in a number of ICC and ad hoc arbitrations against main contractors and consultants in relation to the development of an international airport in the Middle East.